Garage Facelift (Interior)

 Now, with a lighter color on the ledge, the ledge no

-longer needs to be taped.
+longer needs to be safety taped.
+You can

 floor after placing G-floor down and painting ledge